Using "Whose" with Inanimate Objects

 - A flower whose petals have withered still reeks of potential.
 (NB: Plants are not considered animate.)

-Whose Can Be Used with Animate and Inanimate ObjectsWhose is the possessive form of who and which.
+"Whose" Can Be Used with Animate and Inanimate Objects"Whose" is the possessive form of "who" and "which."
 It is not just the possessive form of "who."
 This means it can be used with animate and inanimate objects.

-Why Do People Dislike Using Whose with Inanimate Objects?Even though whose can be used for inanimate objects, it feels awkward because we tend to think of whose as being the possessive of only who and not which.
+Why Do People Dislike Using "Whose" with Inanimate Objects?Even though "whose" can be used for inanimate objects, it feels awkward because we tend to think of "whose" as being the possessive form of only "who" and not "which."

-- The target is the man with the white stick who is bending now.
-(Here, man is the antecedent of who.)
+- My brother is the man with the white stick who is bending now.
+(Here, "man" is the antecedent of "who.")

-- The target is the man with the white stick which is bending now.
-(Here, stick is the antecedent of which.)
+- My brother is the man with the white stick which is bending now.
+(In this example, "stick" is the antecedent of "which.")

 (Note: It would also have been possible to use "that" instead of "which.)

 The way we differentiate between "who" and "which" is why writers are reluctant to use an inanimate antecedent with "whose."
 However, if we think of "whose" as being the possessive form of both "who" and "which" (not just "who"), then this reluctance disappears.